ashkan18/graphlient/README.md

 end
 ```

-This will call the endpoint setup in the configuration with `POST`, the `Authorization` header and `query` as
+This will call the endpoint setup in the configuration with `POST`, the `Authorization` header and `query` as follows.

 ```graphql
 query {